 Where to stay in Milos

 Where you choose to stay on Milos may in part be determined by how you intend to get around the island.
-If you have your own transport, then you can really stay anywhere, as most parts of Milos that you will want to see will be a maximum of 20 minutes drive away.
+If you have your own transport, then you can really stay anywhere.
+That said, be prepared for lots of driving, as the road network is pretty extended, and there are many dirt roads.

 Where I stayed in Milos

-During my vacation in Milos, I stayed at two different places on the island.
-One was an apartment in Pollonia, and the other near the famous Sarakiniko beach.
-Both of these were in the 45 euro a night price range and had fridges.
-One had a kitchen, and the other did not.
+During my vacation in Milos, I have stayed at three different places on the island.
+One was an apartment in Pollonia, another near the famous Sarakiniko beach, and the last one in Adamas port.

-I was happy with both places, and so am also happy to share with you where they were!
+I was happy with all three places, and so I will share the information with you!